 Peel Business Park, the catalyst for the Transform Peel program, is situated in a semi-rural area which prior to development, had limited access to essential services such as power.
 DevelopmentWA considered that the Microgrid could avoid a costly network upgrade while also lowering power costs to businesses moving to the Park by integrating both grid supply with locally deployed embedded renewable energy generation and a battery storage system.
 The Peel Business Park Industrial Microgrid is the first of its kind in Western Australia.

-Electricity will initially be supplied throughout the Park from a combination of electricity generated locally through the deployment of a 1 MW ground mounted solar farm and as necessary, electricity sourced from the SWIS grid network.
-A battery energy storage system will also be deployed to moderate, store and discharge power across these different sources and demand needs in the Park, including storing any surplus local generation at points in time and discharge the power later, when required.
+Electricity was initially supplied throughout the Park from a combination of electricity generated locally through the deployment of a 1 MW ground mounted solar farm and as necessary, electricity sourced from the SWIS grid network.
+A battery energy storage system was also deployed to moderate, store and discharge power across these different sources and demand needs in the Park, including storing any surplus local generation at points in time and discharge the power later, when required.